anthx/anthony-carrick-hugo-blog/content/post/thoughts-on-attention-–-how-to-improve-your-attention.md

 If you find yourself losing several minutes to social media instead of getting up or being productive, I recommend the following:

 * Use a screen time management app.
-Screen time features are built into modern Android and iOS, and I couple it with App Block on Android to limit usage usage on an hourly basis rather than daily.
+Screen time features are built into modern Android and iOS, and I couple it with [AppBlock](https://www.appblock.app/) on Android to limit usage usage on an hourly basis rather than daily.
 * Be mindful of what you consume.
 If possible, try to update the recommendations to show less of the stuff you don’t want.
 Of course, this doesn’t always work!
 * Out of sight, out of mind.
 Remove the distracting apps from your phone, or browser shortcuts.
 I found I’m more likely to go to twitter if I see the shortcut in Firefox, so I turned off the shortcut, then I just didn’t think about it.
 * Find or make a reason to do something else that’s more engaging or enjoyable.
 This could be reading a novel on the bus, waking up early to go on a hike, meeting friends, or any other fulfilling activity that you truly enjoy more than scrolling social media.

 # Attention Spans